Akalanka47000/blot-finance-digest/readme.md

 - `bun install` - Installs all dependencies for all workspaces
 - `bun dev` - Runs a development server for both client and server

+## Running migrations

+- `bun migrate --filter server` - Runs migrations for the server workspace, or you could navigate to the server workspace and run `bun migrate`

 </br>

 ## Utilities